Introduction

 Mesh is the center of your workspace.
 Everything else either feeds into it (context, resources) or flows out of it (exports, outputs).

-Plugins: Agent Capabilities
+Shards: Agent Capabilities

 Mods: Environment Integration